Controllability of Networked Sampled-data Systems: Main Results

 \begin{proof} If $W$ is singular, there exists some $\lambda_k\in\sigma(W)$ such that $\lambda_k=0$.
 According to Corollary \ref{coro_add3}, $(E_k,\mathcal{B}(h))$ has to be controllable to ensure the controllability of system (\ref{MIMO_sampled_1},\ref{MIMO_sampled_2}).
 Since $E_k=e^{Ah}$, the controllability of $(e^{Ah},\mathcal{B}(h))$ is necessary. \end{proof}

-Corollary \ref{coro2} sometimes can be used to effectively identify the uncontrollability of the whole networked sampled-data system by its node dynamics independently, which is demonstrated by the following example, and is further discussed in the next section.
+Corollary \ref{coro2} can be used to effectively identify the uncontrollability of the whole networked sampled-data system by its node dynamics independently, which is demonstrated by the following example.
+In this case, the uncontrollability of the whole networked system can be diagnosed even if the information about the precise network topology and inner couplings is unknown.
+Note that Corollary \ref{coro2} is not a sufficient condition, since the controllability of the system (\ref{MIMO_sampled_1},\ref{MIMO_sampled_2}) is determined by multiple coupled factors.
+Even if $(e^{Ah},\mathcal{B}(h))$ is controllable, $W$ may have another nonzero eigenvalue $\lambda_i$, such that $(\theta_i^j{I_n}-E_i,\mathcal{B}(h))$ is not of full row rank for some $\theta_i^j\in\sigma(E_i)$, $i\in\{1,...,r\}$, $j\in\{1,...,p_i\}$.